Contrasting IZEA Worldwide (IZEA) & The Competition

-IZEA Worldwide (NASDAQ: IZEA) is one of 29 public companies in the “Advertising” industry, but how does it contrast to its competitors?
-We will compare IZEA Worldwide to related businesses based on the strength of its analyst recommendations, institutional ownership, risk, earnings, dividends, profitability and valuation.
+IZEA Worldwide (NASDAQ: IZEA) is one of 29 public companies in the “Advertising” industry, but how does it contrast to its rivals?
+We will compare IZEA Worldwide to related companies based on the strength of its institutional ownership, risk, analyst recommendations, dividends, valuation, profitability and earnings.

 Profitability

-This table compares IZEA Worldwide and its competitors’ net margins, return on equity and return on assets.
+This table compares IZEA Worldwide and its rivals’ net margins, return on equity and return on assets.

 |Net Margins